When my vegan daughter came back from her one-week track and field trainings camp I surprised her with this spicy and crunchy Thai salad with millet.

 Ok, one reason might be, that she was just super hungry after an exhausting athletic week.
 Probably she would have eaten anything what I served her with a huge appetite.
 On the other hand she could not stop to praise the salad and this has to mean something…

 And I must admit, I could have eaten more than 1 portion too, if there had been any left;)

 Thai salad – a high fiber meal

 It is probably the spicy peanut dressing that is turning this simple clean eating salad into a culinary delight.
-On top of that it is a fiber rich meal due to foods like red cabbage, millet and peanut butter as a good source of both soluble and insoluble fiber.
+On top of that it is a gluten-free, fiber rich meal due to foods like red cabbage, millet and peanut butter as a good source of both soluble and insoluble fiber.

 Thai salad with millet

 - 2 Tsp. dried cilantro

 - 1/2 cup Thai peanut sauce (recipe follows)

 - some greens (e.g. beets, arugula, watercress or iceberg,

 - I’ve used beets)